MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 ## Using the Debug Profiler

-The Debug Profiler is very simple to use, it requires two commands `/debug start` and `/debug stop` They are booth pretty self explaining, but you run `/debug start` to start the profiling process and then run `/debug stop` to stop it again.
+The Debug Profiler is very simple to use, it requires two commands `/debug start` and `/debug stop` They are both pretty self explanatory, but you run `/debug start` to start the profiling process and then run `/debug stop` to stop it again.
 The important part here is that the more time you give it to collect the data the better the results will be.
 It is recommended to at least let it collect data for a minute.

 !!! note
+  You'll want to add an instance of whatever you want to test into your world.
-  In case you want to test your `TileEntities` you need to place them into the world.
+  For example if you want to test an Entity you need to spawn it.

-After you've stopped the debugger it will create a new file, it can be found within a new directory called `debug` in your run directory.
+After you've stopped the debugger it will create a new file, it can be found within the `debug` subdirectory in your run directory.
-The name will look like `profile-results-YEAR-MONTH-DAY_HOUR.MINUTE.SECOND` it's a simple `.txt`
+The file name will be formatted with the date and time as profile-results-yyyy-mm-dd_hh.mi.ss.txt

 ## Reading a Profiling result